 The audio and video for this event, hosted at the Washington National Cathedral, is available free.
 To watch the video, viewers need to install Microsoft Silverlight.
 DVD's of the event are available at a charge.Elliott's Recently Discovered New Testament Papyri Lecture

 James Keith Elliott speaks about recently discovered New Testament papryi and their significance for textual criticism.
-This video is available through iTtunes U by Université de Lausanne, Théologie et sciences des religions.Erasmus' Greek New Testament
+This video is available through iTtunes U by Université de Lausanne, Théologie et sciences des religions (It is number 55, from 1/8/2012).Erasmus' Greek New Testament

 Emory University has made this short video available through iTunes U. It is a 10 minute video of and commentary on Erasmus' Greek New Testament.
-Click number 3, entitled "Erasmus' Greek New Testament."Fesko's Textual Criticism Lecture
+Click number 3, entitled "Erasmus' Greek New Testament."The KJBRC's Audio

 The King James Bible Research Council (KJBRC) is an organization dedicated to promoting the King James Bible and other traditional texts around the world in a solid and sensible way.
-There are a number of audio recordings from conferences dealing here.
 Scroll down and look through all of the audio files.
 Some are applicable, while others are not.The KJBRC 2012 Conference Videos

 Follow this link to view a number of presentations at the 2012 KJBRC Conference.
 The audio files are available here.UNIL's Read the NT Papyri in Their Contexts Symposium